NeutrinoCodes/Neutrino/Installation/Windows/installation_windows.md

 - CMake (https://cmake.org) **
 - GraphViz (https://graphviz.org/)
 - Doxygen (https://www.doxygen.nl/)
+- DS4Windows (https://ryochan7.github.io/ds4windows-site/) optional for Windows, in case you want to use the PS4 Dual Shock gamepad (not required others for HID compliant gamepads).

 \* The GLAD loader should be generated from its webpage using the following settings:
 - Language = C/C++